-How Horses Can Help Veterans Struggling With PTSD
+Horses Help Veterans Struggling With Post Traumatic Stress Disorder

 In the rocky hills of central Texas, there is a place where horses graze peacefully in their pastures, a large stocked pond glistens in the sun and heroes come to heal.
 On Fine Print Farms in Bulverde, Texas, is an equitherapy program I volunteer for called Reckless Rangers.